ravencore17/docker-stack-outline-keycloak/README.md

 # docker-stack-outline-keycloak
 ### A Docker stack for a selfhosted outline with local storage.<br>
 This docker compose will not be using S3 storage or Minio bucket storage.
-Both storage options add too much complexites and AWS S3 isn't really selfhosted.
+Both storage options add too much complexity and AWS S3 isn't really selfhosted.
 That being said you should have a backup of your data incase local storage fails.
-For Authenication we are going to use Keycloak for the OIDC.<br>
+For Authentication we are going to use Keycloak for the OIDC.<br>
-**Keycloak** can run using its own container stack, however we are incorperating it into the docker compose stack.<br>
+**Keycloak** can run using its own container stack, however we are incorporating it into the docker compose stack.<br>

 Learn more about Outline from [outline/outline GitHub](https://github.com/outline/outline).
 <br><br>

 <h2>Changes</h2>

- - Seprated network, `backend` for the postgres databases and redis containers.
+ - Separated network, `backend` for the postgres databases and redis containers.
  - `frontend` network for containers, `outline-app` and `keycloak-app` to be exposed to internet using a proper proxy.
- - `container_name` is added to all services, `outline-app`, `outline-redis`, `outline-postgress`, `keycloak-app` and `keycloak-db`.
+ - `container_name` is added to all services, `outline-app`, `outline-redis`, `outline-postgres`, `keycloak-app` and `keycloak-db`.
 You can choose to rename for your deploy.
- - Changed all doceker volumes to bind-mounts for better backup.
+ - Changed all Docker volumes to bind-mounts for better backup.
  - added a volume for redis `/data`.
  - added keycloak as the primary auth provider.
  - changed docker.env file to be local storage only.